 Phone Extension 208

-Amy oversees all marketing and communication efforts for the NCHCFA.
-Amy ensures the Association is executing strategic, comprehensive marketing efforts that supports the growth and health of the organization.
-She manages the Association website, social media, digital marketing initiatives, and member engagement efforts.
-In addition, Amy is responsible for the NCHCFA/PAC fundraising campaigns and grassroots activities which includes the planning and execution of the NCHCFA/PAC Annual Autumn Classic.
+Amy oversees all marketing and communication efforts for the Association.
+Amy ensures the NCHCFA is executing strategic, comprehensive marketing efforts that support the growth and health of the organization.
+She manages the Association’s website, social media, digital marketing initiatives, and member engagement efforts.
+In addition, Amy is responsible for NCHCFA/PAC fundraising efforts, including the planning and execution of the NCHCFA/PAC Annual Autumn Classic.

 President and CEO